-- (i) proposals should demonstrates a full understanding of the site constraints, context of the area, and show how the designs have responded to it; - (ii) any proposals to develop part of the site should clearly demonstrate a comprehensive approach to ensure that the development of part of the site does not compromise the development of the remainder; - (iii) provide a fitting entrance to this part of the town, by improving the public realm, improving pedestrian and cycling access, including through the site; - (iv) proposals should include a high quality creative design response to the junction of Andover Road and Worthy Lane: - (v) define the extent and significance of any archaeological remains and provide for their preservation or recording, as appropriate; - (vi) ensure that the scale of the development respects and is not overbearing for nearby residential and other properties. - 3.7.24 The Council has prepared planning frameworks for a number of neighbourhoods in Winchester Town at Stanmore, Abbotts Barton and Winnall.
+- (i) proposals should demonstrates a full understanding of the site constraints, context of the area, and show how the designs have responded to it: - (ii) any proposals to develop part of the site should clearly demonstrate a comprehensive approach to ensure that the development of part of the site does not compromise the development of the remainder; - (iii) provide a fitting entrance to this part of the town, by improving the public realm, improving pedestrian and cycling access, including through the site; - (iv) proposals should include a high quality creative design response to the junction of Andover Road and Worthy Lane; - (v) include an archaeological assessment to define the extent and significance of any archaeological remains and provide for their preservation or recording, as appropriate reflect these in the proposals; - (vi) ensure that the scale of the development respects and is not overbearing for nearby residential and other properties. - 3.7.24 The Council has prepared planning frameworks for a number of neighbourhoods in Winchester Town at Stanmore, Abbotts Barton and Winnall.
 These frameworks have a broader remit than spatial planning and will be used by the Council to inform decision making processes, including planning.
-For this reason they have not been adopted as supplementary planning documents, but are a material consideration in the planning process. - 3.7.25 The Stanmore Planning Framework was approved in September 2013, after an extensive consultation period.
+For this reason they are non-statutory and have not been adopted as supplementary planning documents, but are a material consideration in the planning process. - 3.7.25 The Stanmore Planning Framework was approved in September 2013, after an extensive consultation period.
 The Framework reflects community priorities for change and establishes a deliverable portfolio of projects to guide regeneration and growth.
 The Framework identified that the four main areas of concern were delivering housing growth and renewing the built environment; enhancing community facilities; improving public open space; and transport and parking.